microsoft/DevAppsForTeams/README.md

 #### Configure host name

-1. In the code editor started as administrator, open your `hosts` file (located in `c:\windows\system32\drivers\etc\hosts` in Windows and in `/etc/hosts`) and append to it: `127.0.0.1    devappsforteams.local`, replacing `devappsforteams.local` with the FQDN you chose in the previous steps
+1. In the code editor starte as administrator, open your `hosts` file (located in `c:\windows\system32\drivers\etc\hosts` in Windows and in `/etc/hosts`) and append to it: `127.0.0.1    devappsforteams.local`, replacing `devappsforteams.local` with the FQDN you chose in the previous steps
 1. Save your changes

 #### Configure certificate and host name with the web app